Fact checkedFact Checked

 Those who do not suffer from hypoglycemia[2], but are worried about keeping their blood sugar levels stable, can choose fasting plans, such as the 16/8 fasting regime.
 For this routine, you eat for eight hours and fast for 16.
 Some of the fasting periods can be incorporated into your sleeping time to make it easier on you mentally.

-People often ask can you drink water while fasting for blood work?
-Or can you drink water while fasting for a blood test?
-Water is fine to drink while fasting for general blood testing and even blood sugar level marker testing because water doesn’t contain any sugars at all.
-Therefore, it has a neutral effect on blood glucose and insulin levels.
+People often ask if can you drink water while fasting for blood work.
+Or can you drink water before a fasting blood test?
+Water intake is fine while fasting for general blood tests and even blood sugar level marker testing because water doesn’t contain any sugars at all.
+Therefore, it doesn’t affect blood sugar or insulin levels.

 Because of this, water is permitted during all types of fasting.
 The only exception would be fasting before surgery or other medical procedures.
-In these situations, all liquids, including water, may not be allowed for two hours prior to scheduled surgery.
+In these situations, all liquids, including water, may not be allowed for two hours before scheduled surgery.

 What To Drink During Intermittent Fasting?